Exabyte-io/documentation/docs/rest-api/endpoints.md

 ## Definition

 An Endpoint is one end of a communication channel, the API end of it.
 It has a unique URL and a set of parameters associated with it.
-Sending a request with a specific HTTP method to an Endpoint triggers a certain function.
+Sending a request with a specific HTTP[^1] method to an Endpoint triggers a certain function.

 !!! example
     Contacting materials endpoint with a PUT HTTP method and the corresponding data about a material will lead to the creation of the corresponding [Material](../materials/overview.md) inside the database and return the result.